ssciwr/python-packaging/calculate-liam/README.md

 # calculate-liam

-A simple example of a Python package.
+A simple example of a Python package from the [SSC Python Packaging course](https://ssciwr.github.io/python-packaging).

-## Local install
+## testPyPI install

+First ensure that the dependencies are installed from (real) PyPI:

+`pip install click numpy`

+Then you can install this package from test PyPI:

-`pip install .`
+`pip install -i https://test.pypi.org/simple/ calculate-liam`

 ## Use